IIIF/api/source/presentation/4.0/model.md

 ### action
 {: #action}

-Only valid inside activating annotations
+Only valid on SpecificResource when bodies of activating annotations

 body of the activating anno is an ordered list of SpecificResource